rubenbaer/ooplss/README.md

 Object-Oriented Programming Language with Subtyping and Subclassing
 ===================================================================

-An object-orienter programming language providing subclassing and subtyping.
+An object-oriented programming language providing subclassing and subtyping.

 This bachelor thesis is presented by Ruben Bär and Stefan Heinemann